CaMiMtoto/javascript-code-challenges/README.md

 # javascript-code-challenges

-## Requirements for this project
+### Requirements for this project

- nodejs is required to run this project.
+ nodejs is required to run files on this project.

-## Instructions
+### Instructions
-run the following command to run the project:
+run the following command to run a specific challenge:

 ``` node file-name.js ```